 - Twitter API v2 endpoint:

-The standard endpoint supports OAuth 1.0a User Context, whereas the Twitter API v2 filtered stream endpoints supports OAuth 2.0 Bearer Token (also referred to as Application-only authentication).
-To make requests to the Twitter API v2 version you must use a Bearer Token to authenticate your requests.
+The standard endpoint supports OAuth 1.0a User Context, whereas the Twitter API v2 filtered stream endpoints supports OAuth 2.0 App-Only (also referred to as Application-only authentication).
+To make requests to the Twitter API v2 version you must use a App Access Token to authenticate your requests.

-If you no longer have the Bearer Token that was presented to you when you created your Project and app in the developer portal, you can generate a new one by navigating to your app's “Keys and tokens” page on the developer portal.
-If you’d like to generate a Bearer Token programmatically, see this OAuth 2.0 User Context guide.
+If you no longer have the App Access Token that was presented to you when you created your Project and app in the developer portal, you can generate a new one by navigating to your app's “Keys and tokens” page on the developer portal.
+If you’d like to generate an App Access Token programmatically, see this OAuth 2.0 App-Only guide.

 Rule volume and persistent stream

 The standard v1.1 endpoint supports a single rule to filter the streaming connection.
 To change the rule, you have to disconnect the stream and submit a new request with the revised filtering rules submitted as parameters.

 The Twitter API v2 filtered stream endpoint allows you to apply multiple rules to a single stream and add and remove rules to your stream while maintaining the stream connection.

 One of the biggest differences between standard v1.1 and Twitter API v2 endpoint versions is how you select which fields return in your payload.